owoellen/scramapp/README.md

 ## Setup / Usage

-You will need Node.js 20.x and Git installed; below is an example for Debian/Ubuntu setup.
+You will need Node.js 16.x (and above) and Git installed; below is an example for Debian/Ubuntu setup.

 ```
 sudo apt update